-Fully Funded PhD Studentship in Social Sciences: Law
+Fully Funded PhD Studentships in Social Sciences: Law

-The Faculty of Social Sciences Research PhD Studentships may be offered to prospective candidates from the academic year 2016/7.
-UEA Law School was ranked 8th in The Guardian University Guide 2016 league table for law and 14th overall in the Sunday Times Good University Guide 2015.
+The Faculty of Social Sciences Research PhD Studentships may be offered to prospective candidates from the academic year 2017/8.
+UEA Law School was ranked 10th in The Guardian University Guide 2017 league table for Law and 12th overall in the Times Good University Guide 2017.

 In the most recent Research Excellence Framework (REF) 2014, the School was ranked 21st in the UK with a GPA of 2.97 (out of 4).
 Two-thirds of the research output produced within the School and 80% of its research impact was ranked as world-leading or internationally excellent (4* or 3*).

 The Studentships will be available under the Scheme to applicants who, in their research proposal, can clearly demonstrate academic excellence in areas relevant to the strategic interests of the Law School.
-We invite applications in any area of Law in which the School has supervisory capacity – in particular, Competition Law; Commercial Law and International Dispute Resolution; Media Law, Information Technology and Intellectual Property Law; Human Rights, Freedom of Speech & the Law of Public Protest; and International Law, broadly conceived.
+We invite applications in any area of Law in which the School has supervisory capacity – in particular, Competition Law; Commercial Law and International Dispute Resolution; Criminal Law and Criminal Justice, Media Law, Information Technology and Intellectual Property Law; Human Rights, Freedom of Speech and the Law of Public Protest; and International Law, broadly conceived.

 Applications for all studentships are invited from suitably qualified graduates.
 Candidates should typically hold, or expect to hold, a first degree with a minimum of 2:1 and a Master’s degree with research methods training appropriate to the discipline, with a dissertation mark of at least 65%.
 Candidates who have studied outside of the UK should typically hold, or expect to hold, qualifications at an equivalent level to those mentioned above.
 Candidates will be interviewed, usually via telephone or Skype, as part of the selection process.
 EU and International applicants may be required to provide evidence of competence in the English Language.

-To be considered for this award, you should make an application for admission to a PhD in the normal manner (https://www.uea.ac.uk/study/postgraduate/apply), indicating in section 12 of the application form (‘Financing Your Studies’) that you wish to be considered for an open studentship under the Postgraduate Studentships Scheme.
-Please see https://www.uea.ac.uk/law/research-degrees/applications for information about what ought to be included in a PhD research proposal.
-For any further queries concerning your proposal, please contact the Law School’s postgraduate research director, Professor David Mead.
+To be considered for this award, you should make an application for admission to a PhD in the normal manner, indicating in section 12 of the application form (‘Financing Your Studies’) that you wish to be considered for an open studentship under the Postgraduate Studentships Scheme.
+Please see our applications webpage for information about what ought to be included in a PhD research proposal.
+For any further queries concerning your proposal, please contact the Law School’s Director of Postgraduate Research Admissions, Dr Ian Edwards.